jaegertracing/jaeger-openshift/README.md

 ### Persistent storage
 Even though this template uses a stateful Cassandra, backing storage is set to `emptyDir`.
 It's more appropriate to create a `PersistentVolumeClaim`/`PersistentVolume` and use it instead.
+Note that this Cassandra deployment does not support deleting pods or scaling down, as this might require administrative tasks that are dependent on the final deployment architecture.

 ## Using a different version